 - Call the student's parent/carer on the morning of the first day of unexplained absence to ascertain the reason.
-If the School cannot reach any of the student's emergency contacts, the school may complete a home visit, contact the Local Authority officer to complete a visit or contact the police, MASH, other external services working with the family. - Identify whether the absence is 'approved' or 'authorised'. - Identify the correct attendance code to use and input it as soon as the reason for absence is ascertained - this will be no later than 5 working days after the session. - Contact the parent/carer on each day that the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
+If the School cannot reach any of the student's emergency contacts, the school may complete a home visit or contact, police, MASH, other external services working with the family. - Identify whether the absence is 'approved' or 'authorised'. - Identify the correct attendance code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session. - Contact the parent/carer on each day that the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
 If the absence continues, the School will consider involving the Local Authority.
+The parent(s)/carers will be invited for an informal meeting. parent(s)/carers will be expected to fully engage with the school. - If there continues to be no improvement parent(s)/carers will be invited to an attendance improvement plan (AIP) meeting.
+During this meeting a 6-week plan will be actioned.
+At this stage a four-week monitoring period by the Local Authority may be requested to run alongside the 6-week AIP. - Failure to improve attendance will lead to a fixed penalty notice (FPN) or a parenting contract with the Local Authority.